-During the years ended December 31, 2015 and 2014, the Plan failed the non-discrimination testing.
-Excess contributions totaling \$6,133 and \$7,177 are recorded as a liability in the accompanying statements of net assets available for benefits and as a reduction of participant-directed contributions for the year ended December 31, 2015 and December 31, 2014, respectively.
+During the years ended December 31, 2016 and 2015, the Plan failed the non-discrimination testing.
+Excess contributions totaling \$2,325 and \$6,133 are recorded as a liability in the accompanying statements of net assets available for benefits and as a reduction of participant-directed contributions for the years ended December 31, 2016 and December 31, 2015, respectively.
 The Plan reimbursed these excess contributions to its participants during the following year.